 Tabling Events - The Office of Wellness Education and Promotion engages throughout the campus to present information to students in more informal settings, such as dining halls, student center, residence halls or heavily populated outdoor spaces.
-Examples of events are: How to Have a Safe Spring Break, Reality Check: The Myths of Drinking, The Truth about Vaping, Wellness on Wheels, Holiday Health, Eating for Success, Managing Diabetes in College, Movies for Mental Health, The Fake "Baked" Sale, Imitation Prescription Drugs, Understanding Gambling Laws in Connecticut, Know Your Limit, Sober October, Friday After Dark
+Program and tabling topics include Opioid/Stimulant Education, Mental Health, The 8 Factors of Wellness, Gambling, Alcohol and Spring Break Safety to name a few.